 Connect and form a strong support system with fellow graduate students

-Interact with campus-based professionals and inter/national officers, volunteers, and staff members
+Interact with a variety campus-based professionals and inter/national officers, volunteers, and staff members

-Have a resume critiqued by AFA professionals and learn job search strategies
+Have a resume critiqued by AFA professionals, learn job search strategies, and get special access to some AFA Graduate Student Programs

 Get a behind-the-scenes look at AFA's operations, services, and programs